 C provides a facility called typedef for creating new data type names.
 For example, the declaration

-When one union is declared as a member of another union then it is called as a union in union/ Nested union.
-When we declare the first unit as the member of another union the first unit is called as child and second is called as parent union.
+When we declare one union as a member of another union then we call it as union in union/ Nested union.
+When we declare the first unit as the member of another union, we call the first unit as child and second as parent union.

-As in structure within structure and union within structure here also child Union is declared outside the parent union.
+As in structure within structure and union within structure here also we declare child Union outside the parent union.
 Only we have to declare a variable of child type union.
 To access the child union member first provide the parent union name followed by dot(.) followed by child union name followed by dot(.) followed by member name.